Couple

 First, whether the heirloom engagement ring belongs to your side of the family or his, you must get permission to use it.
 This alone can stir family controversy if a sibling or another relative feels the heirloom belongs to them, or the parents possessing the heirloom are less than supportive of the engagement.
 Worse yet, if you ask for the family heirloom, you’re turned down and given a substitute that you don’t like, you can ruffle quite a few feathers by saying no thanks.
 But if you accept the back-up, you are stuck, for a lifetime, with a diamond engagement ring that you don’t like.

-Next, if the heirloom is not a ring – like a brooch, hairpins, bracelet or earrings – you have to take the stones from the jewelry piece, design a ring, find a jeweler to make it, and undergo the expense of having it made into the diamond engagement ring you want.
+Next, if the heirloom is not a ring – like a brooch, hairpins, bracelet or earrings – you have to take the stones from the jewelry piece, design a ring, find a jeweler to make it, and undergo the expense of having it made into the diamond ring you want.
 Sure you’ll have an authentic ring, but you will have spent enough money and time to make a down payment on a house and start building it.

 Even if the heirloom is a ring, you likely need to get it specifically fitted for you.
 With all of the tasks on the to-do list for your wedding, purchasing an engagement ring could be much less hassle.
 And when you buy your own engagement ring, you’re creating your own heirloom that can one day be passed along to a member in the next generation of your own family if you choose.